 However, there is one issue with commingling everyone's inventories.
 Let's say as a seller, I take great pride in the basketballs I ship to Amazon's fulfillment center.
 I ship them very carefully, with lots of bubble wrap, to make sure there are no scuff marks on the ball and no tears in the original packaging.
 But when I have the Buy Box, and I get a sale, Amazon probably isn't sending them one of my clean basketballs.
 They're just sending whatever basketball is closest.
 What if the seller who submitted that basketball doesn't really care about the product?
 When the customer receives the product and finds scuff marks, that bad review goes to my seller's account.
 I get the blame for someone else's shitty inventory.

-This is amplified when you included counterfeiters.
+This is amplified when you include counterfeiters.
 A counterfeiter sends in fake, cheap, knock-off basketballs but with the same bardcode.
 The counterfeiter then lowers their price to win the Buy Box, every sale goes to them, and the nearest inventory (probably my clean basketballs) are shipped to the customers.
 So the customers are happy and the counterfeiter is happy, that is until...

 If the counterfeiter sent in twenty fake basketballs, then after twenty sales occur the counterfeiter has no registered inventory left to sell.
 The knock-off basketballs are still in the fulfillment center, because twenty of my clean basketballs were sent to the customers.
 So the counterfeiter takes the profit and leaves.
 Now the Buy Box is mine.
 And I start getting all the sales.
 But all my clean basketballs were used up, so Amazon starts sending whatever basketballs are readily available.
 Customers start receiving those damn cheap knock-off basketballs.
 And my account gets flooded with complains, returns, and bad reviews.
 All because the consumer thinks I'm responsible for this shitty product.

 There are two ways to solve this issue.
 As a seller you can turn off the commingling feature.
 Sounds simple, it's not.
 If you want your product separated from the rest, you must cover up your barcode, because the barcode is what says your product is the exact same as all the others.
-You cover up this barcode with a new barcode that Amazon generates.
+You cover up this barcode with a new personal barcode that Amazon generates.
 So now you spend hours printing and applying these new barcodes.
 If you sell in large quantities this would be really awful.
 If you're selling a product that you don't own, like Wilson basketballs, this is the only way to separate your inventory from another seller's.

 With Brand Registry, you're also the only one who can update the product description page.
 Plus another section known as “From The Manufacturer” becomes available to you, which allows you to provide even more information and images: